cpit405/js-slides/slides.md

 0.20
 ```

 - If a constant is an object, its properties can be updated, added, or removed.
-More on this later when introducing objects.
+More on this later when discussing objects.

 ```javascript
 const course = {name: "CPIT-405", semester: "fall", year: 2023}